Skip to main content

 Sea temperature

-The temperature of the sea along the Atlantic coast (Costa de la Luz) remains cool even in summer, as we can see in the following table.
+The sea temperature along the Atlantic coast (Costa de la Luz) remains cool even in summer, and reaches a maximum of 22/22.5 °C (71.5/72.5 °F) in August and September.

-In the Costa del Sol, the sea is never very warm as well because of the infiltration of Atlantic waters, however, in summer, it is slightly warmer than on the Atlantic coast, as we can see from the sea temperature in Málaga.
+On the Mediterranean coast (Costa del Sol), the sea is not very warm as well, especially in the western part, because of the infiltration of Atlantic waters, however, in summer, it is slightly warmer than on the Atlantic coast.
+In Malaga, the water temperature reaches 22/23 °C (71.5/73.5 °F) from July to September.

 Malaga - Sea temperature